Rio Tinto Group (RIO) is ready for next Episode as it posted an annual sales of 55,554 M - News Daemon

 Technical Analysis of Rio Tinto Group (RIO)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.51 million.
-That was better than the volume of 3.24 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 24.24%.
-Additionally, its Average True Range was 1.41.
+Rio Tinto Group (NYSE: RIO) saw its 5-day average volume 5.05 million, a positive change from its year-to-date volume of 3.32 million.
+As of the previous 9 days, the stock’s Stochastic %D was 55.12%.
+Additionally, its Average True Range was 1.53.

-During the past 100 days, Rio Tinto Group’s (RIO) raw stochastic average was set at 10.89%, which indicates a significant decrease from 41.65% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 27.90% in the past 14 days, which was lower than the 29.68% volatility it showed in the past 100 days.
+During the past 100 days, Rio Tinto Group’s (RIO) raw stochastic average was set at 20.31%, which indicates a significant decrease from 91.13% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 33.79% in the past 14 days, which was higher than the 30.49% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $64.75, while its 200-day Moving Average is $65.06.
-However, in the short run, Rio Tinto Group’s stock first resistance to watch stands at $61.42.
-Second resistance stands at $61.71.
-The third major resistance level sits at $62.00.
-If the price goes on to break the first support level at $60.84, it is likely to go to the next support level at $60.55.
-Assuming the price breaks the second support level, the third support level stands at $60.26.
+At the time of writing, stock’s 50-day Moving Average is $64.37, while its 200-day Moving Average is $65.07.
+Nevertheless, the first resistance level for the watch stands at $63.50 in the near term.
+At $63.84, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $64.08.
+If the price goes on to break the first support level at $62.93, it is likely to go to the next support level at $62.69.
+Assuming the price breaks the second support level, the third support level stands at $62.36.

 Rio Tinto Group (NYSE: RIO) Key Stats